praveenganeshcp/api-assistant/libs/react-ui-kit/README.md

 For detailed documentation and examples, please visit the React Easy Storybook Documentation.

-The storybpok includes usage instructions, component API references, and code examples.
+The storybook includes usage instructions, component API references, and code examples.

 ## License